LMFDB/lmfdb/README.md

 object without having detailed knowledge about the underlying mathematics.
 The search form should be (at least partially) visible in a browser without scrolling the browse-and-search page.
-6. Home pages and browse-and-search pages are developed through an iterative process involving feedback from both experts and non-experts in the subject, in order to ensure that the pages are useful to a broad mathematical audience.
+6. Home pages and browse-and-search pages should address the needs of both experts and non-experts in the subject, in order to ensure that the pages are useful to a broad mathematical audience.

 [logo]: https://github.com/LMFDB/lmfdb/raw/master/lmfdb/static/images/lmfdb-logo.png "LMFDB"